 Circumcision is the most common operation performed on males in the United States.
-It is estimated that 1.2 million newborn males are circumcised in the United States at an annual cost of between $150 and $270 million (1).
-Sixty percent of boys in the United States undergo circumcision.
-In Scandinavia and Great Britain, it is rarely performed in newborns (2).
-Ritual circumcision has been part of Jewish and Muslim faiths.
+It is estimated that 1.1 million (56%) of newborn males in the United States undergo circumcision (1).
+In Scandinavia and Great Britain, it is rarely performed in newborns.
+Ritual circumcision is near universal in the Jewish and Muslim faiths.

+The prepuce, or foreskin, covers the glans penis.
+Initially, the inner epitheleal lining of the prepuce is adherent to the glans, and is therefore non-retractile.
 At birth, the prepuce (foreskin) is retractable in only 4% of boys.
-By 3 years, 90% of the boys' foreskin can be completely retracted (4).
-At age 17, 99% of the boys can retract their foreskin (3).
-This progressive separation of the foreskin epithelium from the glans epithelium is caused, in part, by an enlarging accumulation of trapped desquamated cells called smegma (3).
+By 3 years, 90% of the boys’ foreskin can be completely retracted (2).
+At age 17, 99% of the boys can retract their foreskin (2).
+This progressive separation of the foreskin epithelium from the glans epithelium is caused, in part, by an enlarging accumulation of trapped desquamated cells called smegma (2).
 This smegma is not to be confused with infection.
 The prepuce should not be forcibly retracted as spontaneous separation will occur physiologically.

 The three methods most commonly used involve the Gomco clamp, the Bronstein (Mogen) clamp, or the Plastibell.
-In all, the penis is first examined and the preputial adhesions to the glans are lysed with a probe or clamp (2).
+In all, the penis is first examined and the preputial adhesions to the glans are lysed with a probe or clamp.

 The Gomco clamp uses a metal bell placed over the glans with the redundant foreskin pulled over the bell and through the clamp.
 The clamp is screwed down tightly onto the bell and the foreskin excised.
 The Bronstein clamp is used in ritual Jewish circumcision and involves pulling the prepuce (foreskin) forward causing the glans to retract slightly.
 The clasp is locked across the redundant foreskin, and the foreskin is excised.
 Both the Bronstein and Gomco clamps achieve hemostasis by clamping, crushing, and sealing the skin edges that are left after the foreskin is excised.
 Electrocautery should never be used with these clamps, as the current could be transmitted to the entire penis, via the metal clamp, and result in penile necrosis.

-Local anesthesia with lidocaine (plain) is generally recommended as a dorsal penile nerve block or a ring block in the performance of newborn circumcision (2,6).
+Local anesthesia with lidocaine (plain) is recommended as a dorsal penile nerve block or a ring block in the performance of newborn circumcision (4).